cunhatalisca/cunhatalisca/README.md

 <h2>About me:</h2>
 <ul>
 <li>💻 Hello!
 My name is Gabriel Cunha, i'm 20 years old and i'm a software engineering.
 I work in the back-end area and Front-End development. </li>
-<li>🏃‍♂️ In my free time I like to practice sports, such as: Football, footvolley, swimming, taekwondo and many other types.
+<li>🏃‍♂️ In my free time I like to practice sports, such as: Football, boxing, taekwondo and many other types.
 In addition to sports, I usually watch series/movies and read books.</li>
 <li>🪕 I'm quite eclectic when it comes to music, but I often listen to genres such as: pagode, trap and funk. </li>
 </ul>